LeadWoods0902/DandD_Nightmare_Plague/Narrative/1 - The Worst days of their lives/1. The twinned ships/script.md

 Herouk:
 	Avast me crew, ready yourselves, draw weapons and fight like you did in Sombahal - something unnaturals a'comin and it won't back down easy!

-Drawing his twinned cutlasses, Herouk glances towards the Kilfenora - in a similar position to himself stood the wonderful and marvelous Nomli Gurglegum - a dwarf like himself
+Drawing his twinned cutlasses, Herouk glances towards the Kilfenora - in a similar position to himself stood the wonderful and marvelous Nomli Gurglegum - a dwarf like himself but preened to a level that even the richest of land-settlers could not attain: Nomli always assumed some degree of magic was involved in maintaining his appearance.
+Draped haed to to